Reading time: 3 minutes

 What can I do?

 If your card has been canceled but you want to keep it, you can contact the credit card company about the cancellation.
 Some lenders will reinstate the account, although you may be subject to a credit check.
 If you decide not to ask that the card be reinstated, it’s a good idea to check your credit report to make sure the card account shows as closed.
-You can receive a free copy of your credit report every 12 months from all three major credit bureaus – Equifax, Experian and TransUnion – by visiting www.annualcreditreport.com.
+You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
+You can also create a myEquifax account to get two free Equifax credit reports each year.
+In addition, you can click “Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.

 How do I avoid having credit cards canceled for inactivity?